davidgarg20/sdsfdf/readme.md

 Folders:-

-HINDI - The Folder that contains HINDI Language Isolated Word Morphological Generation files.

-GERMAN - The Folder that contains GERMAN Language Isolated Word Morphological Generation files.

-MIDDLE-HIGH-GERMAN - The Folder that contains MIDDLE-HIGH-GERMAN Language Isolated Word Morphological Generation files.
+Word2Vec - The Folder that contains Word2Vec files.

-BENGALI - The Folder that contains BENGALI Language Isolated Word Morphological Generation files.
+FastText - The Folder that contains FastText files.

 Files:-

-Readme - A Readme File for my AI Lab Task 6
+Readme - A Readme File for my AI Lab Task 7

-### HINDI Folder:-
+### Word2Vec Folder:-

 Consists of following things :-

-decoder.dict - This is encoder file for HINDI Isolated Word Morphological Generation

-encoder.dict - This is decoder file for HINDI Isolated Word Morphological Generation
+model_and_embedding.txt - The File contain links of all model and embedding files.

-HINDI.iypnb - This is the python notebook containing the step the I performed.
+Word2Vec.iypnb - This is the python notebook containing the step the I performed.

-### GERMAN Folder:-
+### FastText Folder:-

 Consists of following things :-

-decoder.dict - This is encoder file for GERMAN Isolated Word Morphological Generation

-encoder.dict - This is decoder file for GERMAN Isolated Word Morphological Generation

-GERMAN.iypnb - This is the python notebook containing the step the I performed.

-### MIDDLE-HIGH-GERMAN Folder:-

-Consists of following things :-

-decoder.dict - This is encoder file for MIDDLE-HIGH-GERMAN Isolated Word Morphological Generation

-encoder.dict - This is decoder file for MIDDLE-HIGH-GERMAN Isolated Word Morphological Generation

-MIDDLE-HIGH-GERMAN.iypnb - This is the python notebook containing the step the I performed.

-### BENGALI Folder:-

-Consists of following things :-

-decoder.dict - This is encoder file for BENGALI Isolated Word Morphological Generation

-encoder.dict - This is decoder file for BENGALI Isolated Word Morphological Generation
+model_and_embedding.txt - The File contain links of all model and embedding files.

-BENGALI.iypnb - This is the python notebook containing the step the I performed.
+FastText.iypnb - This is the python notebook containing the step the I performed.

 ## Packages and Dataset :